woossi0/suite/docs/usermanual/source/dataadmin/pointcloud/install.rst

 The Point Cloud extension works like any other extension in PostgreSQL.
 It is applied to a given database via the ``CREATE EXTENSION`` SQL command.

 #.
-Create/connect to a database (either through the command line or through :ref:`pgAdmin <dataadmin.pgGettingStarted.pgadmin>`.)
+Create/connect to a database (either through the command line or through :command:`pgAdmin`.)

 #.
 Run the following command::